 The School is under no obligation to provide you with work nor are you, as a consultant, obliged to perform work if it is offered.
 For information regarding termination of the agreement please see your contract.

-As a guest lecturer at the School, you must abide by the School’s Intellectual Property Policy which can be found here.
+As a lecturer at the School, you must abide by the School’s Intellectual Property Policy which can be found here.

 London Business School has 7 subject areas and all lecturers are members of one of these areas.
-Each subject area has guest lecturers working in the department and you are invited to participate in the area seminars etc. Subject Areas have a team of support staff (faculty assistants) and a subject area manager who oversees the running of the department on a day-to-day basis.
+Each subject area has adjuncts and guest lecturers working in the department and you are invited to participate in the area seminars etc. Subject Areas have a team of support staff (faculty assistants) and a subject area manager who oversees the running of the department on a day-to-day basis.

 The subject area manager is responsible for planning the annual teaching schedule, coordinating teaching technology, ensuring course delivery processes are followed and that School policies are communicated and fully implemented amongst other things.
 Your subject area manager is your first point of contact for any queries you might have.
 If you are unable to come in on a teaching day due to sickness etc. please contact your subject area manager as soon as possible so that arrangements can be made.

 Each area also has a Chair, who is appointed by the Dean.
 This position rotates periodically between the Professors in the department.
 The Chair is responsible for coordinating teaching allocations, resources and recruitment; overseeing the area’s course syllabi; monitoring teaching performance and carrying out appraisals; and promoting the activities and profile of the subject area, both inside and outside the School.

 Subject Area Manager: Debbie Hughes